Hugo Barra: Early life and education

-While at MIT, Barra was a researcher at the MIT Media Lab working under Professor Pattie Maes in the Software Agents group; a software engineering intern at Walt Disney Imagineering working on DisneyQuest; a software engineering intern at Netscape Communications working on Netscape Navigator 4; and a summer analyst at McKinsey & Company.

 Career

-In 1999, Barra co-founded startup Lobby7 with other MIT classmates with investment from SoftBank Group.
+In 1999, Barra co-founded mobile software startup Lobby7 with other MIT classmates with investment from SoftBank Group.
 In 2003, the company was acquired by speech recognition technology company ScanSoft, which subsequently became Nuance Communications.
-While at Nuance from 2003 to 2007, Barra led a multi-year project alongside CTO Vlad Sejnoha to develop a server-based version of the company's flagship Dragon NaturallySpeaking speech-to-text dictation technology, which is rumored to have been the foundation to Apple Inc.'s Siri voice assistant.
+While at Nuance from 2003 to 2007, Barra led a multi-year project alongside CTO Vlad Sejnoha to incorporate the company's flagship Dragon NaturallySpeaking speech-to-text dictation technology into Lobby7's cloud-based platform, which is rumored to have been the foundation to Apple Inc.'s Siri voice assistant.

 Google

 Barra joined American technology company Google in London in March 2008 as Group Product Manager for the Google Mobile team.
-In the Google Mobile team, Barra led the development of several early versions of Google's flagship mobile applications, such as Google Voice Search, which became the technological foundation for the Google Assistant, as well as Google Maps Navigation with vector-based graphics, Google Translate with "conversation mode", the Google Goggles mobile camera app, and several others.
+In the Google Mobile team, Barra led the development of several early versions of Google's flagship mobile applications, such as Google Voice Search, which became the technological foundation for the Google Assistant, as well as Google Maps Navigation with vector-based graphics, Google Translate with "conversation mode", the Google Goggles visual recognition app, and several others.

 In 2010 Barra joined the Android team as Director of Product Management.
-From 2010 to 2013, Barra's role expanded to include product spokesperson for the Android team, speaking at both press conferences and Google I/O, Google's annual developer-focused conference.
+From 2010 to 2013, Barra's role expanded to include product spokesperson for the Android team, speaking at press events and Google I/O, Google's annual developer-focused conference.
 Barra headlined the main keynote presentation at Google IO 2011, Google IO 2012, and Google IO 2013.
 Barra's product leadership included the entire Android ecosystem of software and hardware, including Honeycomb, Ice Cream Sandwich, Jelly Bean and KitKat operating system launches, the Nexus 4 and Nexus 5 smartphones, the Nexus 7 and Nexus 10 tablets, and other related products such as Google Now, selected in 2013 as Popular Science's Innovation of the Year.
 He was promoted to Vice President of Android Product Management in 2012.
+By September 2013, one billion Android devices had been activated globally.